-Spiral provides a way to control the creation process of any interface or abstract class children using an injection interface.
+Spiral provides a powerful injection system that allows you to control the creation process of any interface or abstract class children using the injector interface.
+This feature enables dynamic resolution of dependencies based on context, making it highly flexible for complex dependency scenarios.

 namespace App\Application\Bootloader;